semuconsulting/pynmeagps/README.md

 <NMEA(GNGLL, lat=43.5, NS=N, lon=-2.75, EW=W, time=12:04:25.234000, status=A, posMode=A)>
 ```

-e.g. Create GLL and GPQ message, passing individual typed values as keywords, with any omitted keywords defaulting to nominal values (in the GLL example, the 'time' parameter has been omitted and has defaulted to the current time):
+e.g. Create GLL (GET) and GNQ (POLL) message, passing individual typed values as keywords, with any omitted keywords defaulting to nominal values (in the GLL example, the 'time' parameter has been omitted and has defaulted to the current time):

 ```python
 >>> from pynmeagps import NMEAMessage, GET